 You can also add tags to existing videos from YouTube’s mobile app by editing your video settings.

 But believe it or not, adding tags isn’t necessarily the best way to implement keywords into your YouTube videos.
-If you really want to get a video discovered by the right audience, you need to incorporate your most important and relevant keyword into the video’s title, description, and even thumbnail.
+If you really want to get your videos discovered by your target audience, you need to incorporate your most important and relevant keyword into the video descriptions, titles and even thumbnails.

-And if you choose your keywords carefully and incorporate them with discretion, new viewers are sure to follow.
+And if you choose your keywords carefully and incorporate them with discretion, more video views are sure to follow.

 Image credits